Viscose Hemp vs Hemp: What's the Difference?

 A field of organic hemp plants.
 Image by Gio Bartlett.

-The key difference between viscose hemp and hemp is how the natural plant fibers are made into fabric: where hemp remains completely natural, viscose hemp is broken down into a pulp and respun using a host of harmful chemicals and additives.
+The key difference between viscose hemp and hemp is how the natural plant fibers are made into fabric: where hemp remains completely natural, viscose hemp is broken down into a pulpthe and respun using a host of harmful chemicals and additives.

 HOW HEMP IS MADE INTO FABRIC